googleapis/java-pubsublite/samples/README.md

        System.getenv("GOOGLE_CLOUD_PROJECT_NUMBER");
 ```
 Here, the program needs you to provide your [Google Cloud Project Number](https://cloud.google.com/resource-manager/docs/creating-managing-projects) in an environment variable.

-Make sure to set environment variables before running tests and to complete the developer TODOs in the samples before running samples, or else you will get an error asking you to set them.

 To run a sample's integration test in Cloud Shell: